 The next layer is our Board of Trustees.
 The trustees role is to take the day to day operational governance of the trust.
 There specific responsibilities are outlined in our scheme of delegation which can be found here but they can be summarised as follows

-The National Governors Association outline that Trustees have three main areas of responsibility.
+The National Governors Association outline the Trustees' three main areas of responsibility.
 Their ultimate legal duty is to have responsibility for directing the affairs of Aquila and ensuring that it is solvent, well run and delivering the charitable outcomes for which it has been set up.
 They have several legal duties, which can be described as those of compliance, care and prudence.

-They undertake these duties in the same way as a governor would, upholding the three cores roles of governance (acting strategic, ensuring accountability and financial probity) ensuring the performance of the trust as a whole is providing the very best standards and has impact and progress objectives to measure this.
+They undertake these duties in the same way as a governor would, upholding the three cores roles of governance (acting strategically, ensuring accountability and maintaining financial probity) ensuring the performance of the trust as a whole is meeting the very best standards and has impact and the progress objectives measure this.

 The trustees meet as a whole board six times per year.
-In addition the two committees of the trust, Audit and Risk and Finance, meet three times per year.
+In addition the three committees of the Trust; Audit & Risk, Finance & Resources and Ethos & Standards meet at least three times per year.

 To read about who our trustees are and which committees they sit on please click below.